 - Calcification process often starts from the Coronal Portion of the Root canal, the coronal portion of the root canal is the first to calcify due to the many reasons mentioned above which are often seen mainly on the coronal part of the root canal.

-- Hence the coronal portion is more calcified compared the Apical portion in a Calcified Root Canal, if you can go through the Corol 1/3 rd portion of the Calcified Root then it becomes very easy to reach the apex with the help of Files, Reamers and some help from RC-Cal or EDTA to soften the Dentin in the Root canal.
+- Hence the coronal portion is more calcified compared the Apical portion in a Calcified Root Canal, if you can go through the Corol 1/3 rd portion of the Calcified Root then it becomes very easy to reach the apex with the help of Files, Reamers (start with 06, 08 and 10 numbers) and some help from RC-Help (EDTA Paste with Carbamide peroxide) or any EDTA solution used alternatively with NaOCl irrigation to soften the Dentin in the Root canal.

 How to Locate Calcified Root Canals: